MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-developers.md

 ## Encryption of data and secrets management for AL developers

-Sensitive data in your application needs to be incrypted at rest, in transit, and in memory, and your app secrets should always be stored and processed in a safe manner.
+Sensitive data in your application needs to be encrypted at rest, in transit, and in memory, and your app secrets should always be stored and processed in a safe manner.

 The following table includes links to help you understand encryption in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] as seen from the developer point of view.